anubhavyadav/Caxuo_PICshark/README.md

 - ⏹️ Cancel export anytime
 - 💻 Works 100% offline (No Adware or Bloatware)
 - 🧩 Process hundreds of Images in bulk/batch
-- 🚫 No watermark in Compress, Resize, Convert and Combine process of the App
+- 🚫 No watermark in Compress, Scale, Format and Combine process of the App

 ---